-In a study of patients with end stage renal impairment, mean elimination half-life was prolonged in uremic patients due to increased volume of distribution and reduced clearance.
+oxycodone is used in patients much operating inpatients much operating and the patients with end-stage renal impairment, mean elimination half-life was prolonged in uremic patients due to increased volume of distribution and reduced clearance.
 Oxycodone should be used with caution in patients with renal impairment.

-ADVERSE REACTIONS

-Serious adverse reactions that may be associated with ENDOCET tablet use include respiratory depression, apnea, respiratory arrest, circulatory depression, hypotension, and shock (see OVERDOSAGE).
+be used with Gauton in parameters in ADVERSE FRACTIONS Serious adverse reactions that may be associated with oxycodone and acetaminophen tablet use include respiratory depression, apnea, respiratory arrest, circulatory depression, hypotension, and

-The most frequently observed non-serious adverse reactions include lightheadedness, dizziness, drowsiness or sedation, nausea, and vomiting.
+SINCK (SEE UVENUDSAGE).
+The most frequently observed non-serious adverse reactions include lightheadedness, dizziness, drowsiness or sedation, nausea, and vorniting.
 These effects seem to be more prominent in ambulatory than in nonambulatory patients, and some of these adverse reactions may be alleviated if the patient lies down.
 Other adverse reactions include euphoria, dysphoria, constipation, and pruritus.

-Hypersensitivity reactions may include: Skin eruptions, urticarial. erythematous skin reactions.
-Hematologic reactions may include: Thrombocytopenia, neutropenia, pancytopenia, hemolytic anemia Rare cases of agranulocytosis has likewise been associated with acetaminophen use.
+Hypersensitivity reactions may include: Skin eruptions, uricarial, erythematous skin reactions, and Hypersensitivity reactions may include: Thrombocytopenia, neutropenia, pancytopenia, hermolytic anemia.
+Rare cases of agranulocytosis has likewise been associated with acetaminopheru use.
 In high doses, the most serious adverse effect is a dose-dependent, potentially fatal hepatic necrosis.
 Renal tubular necrosis and hypoglycemic coma also may occur.

-Other adverse reactions obtained from postmarketing experiences with ENDOCET tablets are listed by organ system and in decreasing order of severity and/or frequency as follows:

-Body as a Whole

-Anaphylactoid reaction, allergic reaction, malaise, asthenia, fatigue, chest pain, fever, hypothermia, thirst, headache, increased sweating, accidental overdose, non-accidental overdose
+Other adverse reactions obtained from postmarketing experiences with oxycodone and acetaminophen tablets are listed by organ system and in decreasing order of severity and/or frequency as follows: Body as a Whole Anaphylactoid reaction, allergic reaction, malaise, asthenia, fatigue, chest pain, fever, hypothermia, thirst, headache, increased sweating, accidental overdose, non-accidental overdose Cardiovascular otysmyummas Central and Peripheral Nervous System Stupor, tremor, paraesthesia, hypoaesthesia, lethargy, seizures, anxiety, mental impairm agitation, cerebral edema, confusion, dizziness

-Cardiovascular

-Hypotension, hypertension, tachycardia, orthostatic hypotension, bradycardia, palpitations, dysrhythmias
+Cardiovascular Hypotension, hypertension, tachycardia, orthostatic hypotension, bradycardia, palpitations, dysrhythmia